 Safety and Health Representatives play a key role in the promotion of safe work practices.
 Training helps SHRs to understand and exercise powers effectively.
 Under the OSH Act, every elected workplace SHR is entitled to attend this five- day course and receive time off with full pay from their employer.

-BSB30715 Certificate III in Work Health and Safety: Completing this course also gives you the opportunity to have your training recognised as part of the Certificate III in Work Health and Safety.
-This requires you to submit your workplace assignments within 12 months of course completion for assessment.
-A certificate of qualification for BSB30715 Certificate III in Work Health and Safety will be issued after being deemed competent.
-Assessment for workplace assignments will incur an additional cost of $600 for involvement of the assessors.
+BSB30719 Certificate III in Work Health and Safety: Completing this course also gives you the opportunity to have your training recognised as part of the Certificate III in Work Health and Safety.
+Participants will need to complete the following:

 Refresher: If you have previously attended the introductory training, you may consider a refresher course to update your knowledge.
 For more information on our Safety and Health Representative Refresher course please click here.